 - These features are for managing users on the New Relic One user model.
 For users on our original user model, see Original account management.

-- You must be in a user group that has the Authentication domain manager role.
+- To edit these settings, you must be in a group with the Authentication domain manager role.

-An "authentication domain" is a grouping of New Relic users governed by specific settings, like how they are provisioned (added to New Relic), how they are authenticated (logged in), and more.
+An "authentication domain" is a grouping of New Relic users governed by the same user management settings, like how they're provisioned (added and updated), how they're authenticated (logged in), session settings, and how user upgrades are managed.

 When someone creates a New Relic account, the default authentication settings are: